user-none/KDocker/README.md

 KDocker installs itself as a DBus auto start service using DBus' service activation functionality.
-If a message for KDocker is sent to the session bus and KDocker is not running, then DBus will auto start KDocker.
+If a message for KDocker is sent to the session bus and KDocker is not running, DBus will auto start KDocker.

+Not all systems support DBus service activation and will auto start KDocker.
-The `--keep-running` command line flag can be used to keep KDocker running and able to respond to DBus requests if DBus auto start is not supported on the installed system.
+The `--keep-running` command line flag is provided to prevent KDocker from closing when no windows are docked.
+This is to ensure KDocker will always be running to respond to DBus requests.
+Useful if scripting KDocker via DBus.
+This is not necessary if only using KDocker via running `kdocker`.

-### Cli Example
+### Cli Examples

 Examples of interacting with KDocker via DBus using the `dbus-send` utility.